caiomontenegro/course_Vue/readme.md

 </br>

 `methods`: With methods, we define your functions and logics.
-We can call uor method's on events, inside other methods, inside of template and hooks.
+We can call our method's on events, inside other methods, inside of template and hooks.
 Ever something change on the page, the methods are be called
 </br>

 **Use**: Use the to run logics whenever any change occurence on the page, on interpolation and events.